o3de/o3de.org/content/docs/atom-guide/core-systems/rpi/pass-system/authoring-passes.md

 <!-- @antonmic Which components of the PassTemplate are most important to create a minimal PassTemplate?
 I want to briefly introduce them, at a high-level understanding.
 Then link to another page that contains further detail (linked below.)  -->

-A complete break down of the PassTemplate JSON file (`*.pass`) can be found in [PassTemplate File Spec](pass-template-file-spec.md) section.
+A complete breakdown of the PassTemplate JSON file (`*.pass`) can be found in [PassTemplate File Spec](pass-template-file-spec.md) section.

 ### Registering a Pass Template
 Before a PassTemplate can be instantiated, it must be registered with the PassSystem.
-This makesthe PassTemplate discoverable so other passes can find and refer to it by name (see *PassSystem.h* and *PassLibrary.h*) The way you register your passTemplate depends on whether you authored it in data (`.pass` file) or in C++ code.
+This makes the PassTemplate discoverable so other passes can find and refer to it by name.
+The way you register your passTemplate depends on whether you authored it in data (`.pass` file) or in C++ code.
 - **Data**: If authored in a `.pass` file, you must add the path to that file to the list of PassTemplates in the pass registry (*PassTemplates.azasset*).
 - **Code**: If authored in C++, you must add your PassTemplate to the PassSystem in code.
 To do this, create a PassTemplate during initialization, and then call `PassSystemInterface.Get()->AddPassTemplate(...)`.
+This can be found in the files *PassSystem.h* and *PassLibrary.h* in the Atom API reference.

+*Note:
 <!-- @antonmic Maybe we can break down the "Code" one into more steps.
 E.g. Where do we call this function?
 Are there other things we need to do before and after? -->

 ## Instantiating a Pass